-\$3,500 pa for the duration of the course
+- \$3,500 pa - Duration of the course

-Applicants must be children of a Vietnam veteran and under the age of 25 at the time of application.
+The scholarship is available to the children of Vietnam veterans who are aged under 25 at the time of application.

 The award is subject to the same income test as AUSTUDY.
 Applicants can be undertaking any year of a Bachelors course.
-Applications and further information are available from the Australian Vietnam War Veterans Trust National Office, PO Box K978, Haymarket NSW 2000.
-Tel (02) 9281 7077.
+Applications and further information are available from the Australian Vietnam War Veterans Trust National Office, PO Box K978, Haymarket NSW 1240, Tel (02) 9281 7077, Email vvt@accsoft.com.au.
 Applications close 31 October.